 Bursaries are need-based awards intended to assist students in financial difficulty with the costs of attending Mount Saint Vincent University.
 All bursaries awarded through Mount Saint Vincent University require a formal application which includes specific and detailed financial information.
-Applications are available from the Financial Aid Office, as well as, the Registrar's Office and Students' Union in December.
-Completed applications must be received in the Financial Aid Office by 4 p.m. on January 14, 2003.
+Applications are available from the Financial Aid Office, as well as, the Registrar's Office, Students' Union and online at www.msvu.va in October.

+Completed applications must be received in the Financial Aid Office by 4 p.m. on November 7, 2003.